matt-stj/curriculum/source/projects/headcount.markdown

 ##### `.initialize(name)`

-An instance this class can be initialized by supplying the name of the district which is then used to find the matching data in the data files.
+An instance of this class can be initialized by supplying the name of the district which is then used to find the matching data in the data files.

 That instance then offers the following methods: